-On November 17, 2022, the Company announced that it had entered into an agreement to acquire the U.S. uranium royalty portfolio from Anfield Energy Inc. ("Anfield").
+In February 2023, the Company completed the acquisition of a U.S. uranium royalty portfolio from Anfield Energy Inc. ("Anfield") for total cash consideration of US\$1.5 million.
 The portfolio includes the following royalties:

-- a 2% gross value royalty on portions of the San Rafael conventional mining project, located in Utah, USA and operated by Western Uranium & Vanadium Corp.; - a 2 4% sliding scale gross value royalty on portions of the Whirlwind conventional mining project, located in Colorado and Utah, USA and operated by Energy Fuels Inc. ("Energy Fuels"); - a 1% gross value royalty (applicable to uranium and vanadium sales) on portions of the Energy Queen conventional mining project, located in Utah, USA and operated by Energy Fuels; and - a 2 4% sliding scale royalty on portions of the Dewey Burdock ISR mining project located in South Dakota, USA and operated by enCore Energy Corp. ("enCore").
+- a 2% net smelter royalty on portions of the San Rafael conventional mining project, located in Utah, USA and operated by Western Uranium & Vanadium Corp.; - a 2 4% sliding scale gross value royalty on portions of the Whirlwind conventional mining project, located in Colorado and Utah, USA and operated by Energy Fuels Inc. ("Energy Fuels"); - a 1% gross value royalty (applicable to uranium and vanadium sales) on portions of the Energy Queen conventional mining project, located in Utah, USA and operated by Energy Fuels; and - a 2 4% sliding scale in-situ recovery production royalty on portions of the Dewey Burdock ISR mining project located in South Dakota, USA and operated by enCore Energy Corp. ("enCore").